 A solar panel is a device that absorbs the sun’s energy and converts it into electricity.
 These panels are made of photovoltaic (PV) cells that use semiconductor technology to convert the sun’s energy into usable electricity.

 Over time, there have been countless improvements to solar cells and panels.
-Let us explore the different types of solar panels available in the market today.
+Let us explore the different types of solar panels available today.

 1. Monocrystalline Solar Panels